American Indian Studies (AMIN)

 Credits: 3.
 Contact Hours: Lecture 3.

 Examines the impact of federal American Indian policies on Native communities, especially contemporary Indian Country and communities.
 Topics include sovereignty, recognition, the role of the Supreme Court, specific policies like allotment, and other relevant issues.
 AMIN 2100 recommended.
-Meets U.S. Diversity Requirement.
+Meets U.S. Cultures and Communities (formerly U.S. Diversity) Requirement.

 Credits: 3.
 Contact Hours: Lecture 3.

 Examines current and historical issues in American Indian education.
 Topics include traditional education, changes to formal education, tribal colleges and universities, current school systems, and other relevant topics.
 AMIN 2100 recommended.
 Offered odd-numbered years.
-Meets U.S. Diversity Requirement.
+Meets U.S. Cultures and Communities (formerly U.S. Diversity) Requirement.
 (Typically Offered: Fall)

 (Cross-listed with NREM 3130).